 This free easy sheet music uses musical surprise, by way of quarter rests, to emphasize the riddle behind the story of the little bear.
 See how many of your students notice the rests, much less count them, the first time through!

-Notice that there are no extras in the graphics of this easy piano music - sometimes I like to dispense with treble & bass clefs in beginner sheet music.
+Notice that there are no unnecessary rests in the graphics of this easy piano music.
 To a beginner, lots of symbols can be a distraction.
-Perhaps I will ask the student to draw them in (with a little pre-practice on scrap paper).

 What skills does this song call for?